bookia20/devday18/README.md

 4. Click on **Tables**, under Data Catalog on the left column.

-5. If you look under **Tables**, you can see the three new tables that were created under the database nycitytaxi-devday18.
+5. If you look under **Tables**, you can see the two new tables that were created under the database nycitytaxi-devday18.

    ![glue4](https://s3-us-west-2.amazonaws.com/reinvent2017content-abd313/lab3/glue_4.PNG)